dulimarta/spherical-easel/docs/design/addingatooloutline.md

      ```

 4. Write an [event handler](/design/#event-handlers).
 Start by thinking about which tool is most similar to the one being created.
 Start by creating a copy of that file and renaming it appropriately.
 Copy the structure to properly link the <span class="class">Nodule</span> and <span class="class">SENodule</span> objects.
 See the [Plottables Directory](/design/#plottables-directory).
-   - A new <span class="command">Command</span> object will have to written.
+   - ???
+A new <span class="command">Command</span> object may have to written.
 Look and see which existing commands are most similar to the one being created.
 Copy that command.
 See the [Command](/design/#commands) section.
+Think carefully about undoing.
+Adding a new kind of point requires that when you undo and then redo the add operation it remains a new kid of point.
+   - ???
+A new mutations of the store may be required.
+Look in the <span class="file">mutations.ts</span> in the [Store](/design/#store).
+Although the <span class="string">RemovePoint</span> mutation might work.
 5. Add the tool to the <span class="file">SphereFrame.vue</span> file.
    - Import the handler.
    - Add a private variable for the handler.